Copyright © Astronomy Roadshow Planetarium All rights Reserved

 Solar & Lunar Eclipses are fairly frequent and are simply an alignment of bodies that cast a shadow either from the Moon to the Earth or Earth to the Moon.
 Here is a map of future solar eclipses and where they can be seen.
 These tracks are for totality but partial eclipses will be seen either side of every track.
 Note the 2026 eclipse near Ireland.
 The 2017 eclipse across the USA was the best opportunity for many.

 21st August 2017 (best total solar eclipse in USA for many years).
-We saw one from South Carolina.
-Another will cross the USA in 2024.
-Texas will be the best place to see that one.
+We saw one from North Carolina.
+Another crossed the USA in 2024.
+We saw that one from Texas.

 For the ultimate details of any future eclipse try out the Eclipse website on our links page.